Source-specific multicast

 Source-specific multicast (SSM) is a method of delivering multicast packets in which the only packets that are delivered to a receiver are those originating from a specific source address requested by the receiver.
-By so limiting the source, SSM reduces demands on the network and improves security.
+By limiting based on source, SSM reduces demands on the network and improves security.

-SSM requires that the receiver specify the source address and explicitly excludes the use of the (*,G) join for all multicast groups in RFC 3376, which is possible only in IPv4's IGMPv3 and IPv6's MLDv2.
+SSM requires that the receiver specify the source address and explicitly excludes the use of the (*,G) join for all multicast groups in RFC 3376.
+Source specification is possible only in IPv4's IGMPv3 and IPv6's MLDv2.